-In the case of lenses, a physical effect known as light refraction occurs: light rays undergo a change of direction when passing from one medium to another (air-glass-air).
+A physical effect known as light refraction occurs in the lenses: light rays change direction when passing from one medium to another (air-glass-air).

-In a typical converging lens (imagine a magnifying glass) the geometric construction causes the rays to be directed towards the axis of symmetry.
+In a typical converging lens (imagine a magnifying glass), the geometric construction causes the rays to be directed towards the symmetry axis.

-There is a special point on that axis of symmetry, where all the rays that come parallel to the axis are concentrated.
-That point is called the focus , and the distance between the center of the lens and that focus is called the focal length .
+There is a particular point on that axis of symmetry, where all the rays that come parallel to the axis are concentrated.
+That point is called the focus, and the distance between the center of the lens and that focus is called the focal length.

 The best way to imagine it is to think of the magnifying glass when we put it in the sun on a surface.
 The spotlight is the point that concentrates all the sunlight (and all the energy in that super bright spot).
-To achieve this point we will have to gradually separate the magnifying glass from the surface.
-Depending on the shape of the lens we will have to more or less separate the magnifying glass from the surface, that separation is the focal distance (because the rays that we are using as a reference come parallel to the axis of symmetry of the lens, since they come from an object located far away).
+To achieve this point, we will have to separate the magnifying glass from the surface gradually.
+Depending on the lens’s shape, we will have to separate the magnifying glass from the body.
+That separation is the focal distance (because the rays we are using as a reference come parallel to the lens’s symmetry axis since they come from an object located far away).

 Rules for Ray Tracing on an Ideal Thin Converging Lens

-All the rays that leave from a point of an object, when passing through the lens, converge in a single point.
-At that point the rays ‘add their information’ and the image appears sharp.
+All the rays that leave from an object’s point will converge in a single moment when passing through the lens.
+At that point, the beams ‘add their information,’ and the image appears sharp.